cyb3rlab/CodeEnhance/readme.md

 ## License

-This code is released under the MIT License.\
-Please see the `LICENSE` file for details.
+Distributed under the BSD License.
+See the LICENSE file for details.

 ---